-Of course, the time consuming part is the hyperparameter tuning part, as we have to evaluate the marginal likelihood for many hyperparameter combinations.
-For such a case, it is sensible to use a smaller number $M$ of Monte Carlo samples (for example 20,000 to 50,000).
+Working with general Bayesian methods often leads to high dimensional integrals.
+Evaluating such integrals can sometimes be frustrating because of the high dimensionality, and many Monte Carlo approaches fail.
+The advantage of the proposed appraoch is that it is very reliable.
+It basically works all the time, as we have not encountered a failing run.
+It is a fairly short algorithm, and is simple to code, so this will cut down on development time.
+The fact that it has no tuning parameter (other than the number of Monte Carlo samples) also facilitates applying the method and cuts down on time consuming tuning runs.
+The proposed algorithm has a main advantage compared to the other MCMC-based algorithms.
+It is considerably faster for the problem of evaluating the marginal likelihood.
+This is important because of its repeated evaluation during the hyperparameter tuning step, and this makes it a very time-consuming process.
+For this step it is sensible to use a smaller number $M$ of Monte Carlo samples (for example 20,000 to 50,000).
 Exact evaluation of the marginal likelihood will not much impact the optimization outcome.
 It is evidenced by Table \ref{table2a} and Table \ref{table2b} that small size Monte Carlo samples achieve very low error for the log marginal likelihood (significantly lower than the error in the class posterior probabilities).